SamHormozian/Medical_Image_Analysis_with_Risk_Assessment/README.md

 - 4770 - Total number of avocados with PLU 4770 sold

 ### Dataset Exploration
-	•	Dataset Overview:
+- Dataset Overview:
 The dataset is a cleaned version of the avocado prices data.
 The primary variable is:
-	•	AveragePrice: The main observation used for training the HMM.
+	- AveragePrice: The main observation used for training the HMM.
-	•	Visualization Placeholder:
-Visualization Placeholder: An exploratory data analysis plot (e.g., a time series plot of AveragePrice) should be included here to illustrate the data trends.
+	- Visualization Placeholder: An exploratory data analysis plot (e.g., a time series plot of AveragePrice) should be included here to illustrate the data trends.

 ## Cleaned Dataset for training: